b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 <img src="images/comics-undefined-one-dev.svg"/>
+---
+- Other developers come to my desk: we have a "window is undefined" error
+- Then others "The front-end is broken"

 <img src="images/comics-undefined-two-dev.svg"/>
+---
+- Everyone had the same message "window is undefined" displayed in the page contents instead of the website.

 <img src="images/comics-undefined-everyone.svg"/>
+---
+- pretty soon every one from the project is on my back, because they can't use the front-end
+- obviously we caught this before production but still, it was bad.

 #### What happened ?
-- 👮 We add safe-guards about not using browser globals. but...
+- 👮 We had safe-guards about not using browser globals. but...
 - 📙 "Someone" added a third-party library<!-- .element: class="fragment" -->
 - 🪟 that used the window object<!-- .element: class="fragment" -->
 ---
-- we add safe-guards for the window objects
+- we had safe-guards and things to check during code-reviews
+- but this was not enough

 #### What (really) happened.
 - ♻️ Developers were not using the "SSR" devmode, only SPA
 - 🐌 "because it is slower"<!-- .element: class="fragment" -->
 ---
-- the real root cause
+- the real root cause, there is always a deeper cause (look for fish bone analysis)
 - lessons learned : prioritize developer experience